 Or maybe your holiday season has become one big rush and stress of trying to create an ever illusive perfect Christmas.
 And you’ve lost its real meaning in all the chaos.

 With Mary and Joseph in the little town of Bethlehem.
 Far from loved ones.
 With no place to call home.
 And lacking most of the material comforts.
-But even without all those things it was still perfect.
+But even without all those things it was still perfect in every way.

 And you can have the same perfect Christmas too.
 Just let it really live in your heart and mind!